Patent attorney: Professional ethics of industrial property attorneys

+Breaches of professional ethics may be sanctioned by a disciplinary chamber provided for by the aforementioned Code and chaired by a professional judge.
+Sanctions may consist of a warning, a reprimand, or temporary or permanent removal from the list of CPIs.

 Germany

 In Germany, only Patentanwälte/patent attorneys (or Rechtsanwälte/attorneys-at-Law, who are per se entitled to represent clients in all fields of law) are entitled to represent clients from abroad before the German Patent and Trade Mark Office (DPMA).
 German patent attorneys have done their university degrees in engineering or natural sciences and practised in industry before being accepted for an additional three years' education, i. e. completing legal training of 26 month with an established German patent attorney, at the same time studies of German Law and afterwards a training in intellectual property and an examination at the DPMA.
 They are further entitled to represent their clients before the German federal court of patents (and trademarks) and in patent cases (nullity) before the German Supreme Court.

 Hong Kong

 In Hong Kong, there is no regulation on the profession of patent attorneys or agents.
 The main reason is that Hong Kong does not have a standard patent (20 years) original grant system.
 Hong Kong recognizes standard patents or patents for invention registered and granted in the People's Republic of China, European Patent Office (designated UK), or United Kingdom.
 These patents can be re-registered in Hong Kong without examination within a prescribed period.
 On October 4, 2011, the Hong Kong SAR Government published a Consultation Paper on Review of the Patent System in Hong Kong.